concreteface/recswithparks/README.md

 ### Description
 ___

-This project is a web application that allows people looking for parks in the Boston area to look up parks by location and rating to find good parks near where they are.
-This way they are able to get outside more in places they want to be while still in the city.
+This project is a web application that allows people (and other animals) in the Boston area to search for parks by location and rating.

-This project is developed using Ruby on Rails with a PostGres database, accessed with ActiveRecord.
+The project is developed using Ruby on Rails with a PostGres database, accessed with ActiveRecord.
 It is intended to be used in a modern web browser.

-Profile photos are uploaded with the CarrierWave gem, and results are paginated with the Kaminari gem.
+Profile photos are uploaded with CarrierWave, and results are paginated with Kaminari.

 Feature tests utilize RSpec/Capybara.